Best beaches within a good distance to Surrey

 Rest, relax, and explore the dunes at the stunning Camber Sands, one of the best-loved beaches within easy reach of South London.
 With five miles of pristine sandy beach to enjoy, it's no wonder it's a perennial favourite.

-The beach gets its name from the rarity of sand in the Sussex area - most of the beaches around here are pebbled.
+The beach gets its name from the rarity of sand in the Sussex area - most beaches around here are pebbled.

-The charming town of Rye has plenty of cafés and shops to try, too.
-Just four miles away from the beach, this unspoilt medieval settlement is well worth a visit in itself, with its cobbled streets, antiques markets, and striking views of the Romney Marshes.
+The charming town of Rye also has plenty of cafés and shops to try.
+Just four miles from the beach, this unspoilt medieval settlement is well worth a visit, with its cobbled streets, antique markets, and striking views of the Romney Marshes.

-- Nearest station: Chichester (you need to take a bus down to the beach)
+- Nearest station: Chichester (you need to take a bus down to the beach / 1-hour drive)

-- Nearest carpark: there is a beach carpark, but you need to book a slot
+- Nearest car park: there is a beach car park, but you must book a slot

 - Facilities: toilets, showers, water fountains, a beach cafe

-Set in an Area of Outstanding Natural Beauty, West Wittering is a large sandy beach which holds a Blue Flag Award for cleanliness and safety.
+Set in an Area of Outstanding Natural Beauty, West Wittering is a large sandy beach with a Blue Flag Award for cleanliness and safety.

-It is patrolled by lifeguards in the summer and is perfect for a traditional bucket and spade day out.
-But be warned, the beach gets busy, so arrive early to ensure your space.
+In the summer, it is patrolled by lifeguards and is perfect for a traditional bucket-and-spade day out.
+But be warned: the beach gets busy, so arrive early to ensure your space.

 With views of Chichester Harbour and the South Downs, the beach is spectacular and has been used for film, television and advertising shoots, including Miranda and Waking the Dead.